We are a community of care – dedicated to you.

 Meet your physician:

-- Your physician will review your health history, your diagnosing records, and make a plan with you based on your needs.
+- Your physician will review your health history, your diagnosis records, and make a plan with you based on your needs.
 You will be asked to complete a “Survey from your Healthcare Provider” and “NCCN Distress Thermometer and Problem list”.
 During your first appointment, labs or procedures may be performed and additional testing may be scheduled.
 A return visit may also be scheduled at this time.

 - After your physician makes a treatment plan you will meet with a scheduler if any additional tests or follow-up visits are needed.